yutingkevinlai/gazebo/README.md

-# research
-## An evaluation platform for random stacking
+# A gazebo simulator for random bin picking using a 6DOF manipulator